↑

 Not to be confused with eating a vegetable while naked, of course.

-Vegetables are simple to wash, cut, and prepare.
+If you’re looking for ‘easy’ vegetables, you’re going to want vegetables that are simple to wash, cut, and prepare.

 Ideas to try:

-• Slice them up as crudites
+• Slice them up as crudités.

-• Toss it in a salad
+• Toss it in a salad.

 • Throw it into a pasta